tmr08c/tmr08c.github.io/content/blog/2021/03/more-specific-factories-with-traits/index.md

 =>  <struct Camera manufacturer="Sony", frame_size="23.6x15.6", memory_cards=[<struct MemoryCard storage_capacity="32GB">]>
 ```

-By creating traits, you can use the same tools for defining new factories or building custom factories in your tests.
+By creating traits, you can use the same tools when defining new factories or when building custom records in your tests.

 ## Conclusion

 In this post, we covered how to leverage FactoryBot traits for setting attributes and managing associations.
 Traits are a go-to option for me when working with FactoryBot because they provide easy to use building blocks for building out custom models.
-While you don't want to set every attribute via trait, hopefully this post helped show you when traits can be useful.
+While you won't set every attribute via trait, hopefully, this post helped show you when traits can be useful.